Install Tableau Server with External File Store

 - Extracts:

-- You must have a valid Advanced Management licence activated on your server.
+- You must have Advanced Management capabilities enabled on your server.
 To learn more about Advanced Management, see About Tableau Advanced Management on Tableau Server.

 Install Tableau Server with External File Store